Basic Policy of Establishing Internal Control Systems

 C. System for ensuring that Directors, etc., of subsidiaries execute their duties efficiently

-(1) Management of affiliated companies shall be based on coexistence and co-prosperity based on mutual trust, while respecting their autonomy.
+(1) The management of affiliated companies shall be based on mutual trust and coexistence and co-prosperity, while respecting their autonomy.

-(2) Important matters shall be subject to prior consultation with the Board of Directors of our company.
+(2) Important matters shall be discussed in advance by the Board of Directors.

-D. System for ensuring that the execution of duties by Directors, etc., and employees of subsidiaries is in conformity with laws and regulations and the Articles of Incorporation
+II.
+A system to ensure that the execution of duties by directors, etc., and employees of subsidiaries complies with laws and Articles of Incorporation.

 6. Matters concerning employees who are requested by Audit and Supervisory Board Members to assist them in the performance of their duties